ifduyue/python-xxhash-cffi/README.rst

     17241709254077376921

 Besides xxh32/xxh64 mentioned above, oneshot functions are also provided.
-By using oneshot functions we can avoid creating XXH32/64_state on heap.
+By using oneshot functions we can avoid allocating XXH32/64_state on heap:

     | xxh32_digest(bytes, seed)
     | xxh32_intdigest(bytes, seed)